 Money and Interest Rates with Endogeneously Segmented Markets

 This paper analyses the effects of open market operations on interest rates in a model in which agents must pay a fixed cost to exchange assets and cash.
 Asset markets are endogenously segmented in that some agents choose to pay the fixed cost and some do not.
-When the fixed cost is zero, the model reduces to the standard one in which persistent money injections increase interest rates, flatten the yield curve, and lead to a downward-sloping yield curve on average.
-In contrast sufficiently segmented, then persistent money injections decrease nominal interest rates, steepen or even twist the yield curve, and lead to an upward-sloping yield curve on average.
+When the fixed cost is zero, the model reduces to the standard one in which persistent money injections increase nominal interest rates, flatten the yield curve, and lead to a downward-sloping yield curve on average.
+In contrast, if markets are sufficiently segmented, then persistent money injections decrease interest rates, steepen or even twist the yield curve, and lead to an upward-sloping yield curve on average.

 Suggested Citation: Suggested Citation